Brisbane Metro major infrastructure

 Brisbane Metro will deliver the following benefits in the Queensland Cultural Centre:

 - an upgraded Cultural Centre station

-- significant public realm improvements on Melbourne Street and Grey Street; including a world-class gateway to the Cultural Forecourt, new landscaping and wider footpaths
+- significant public space improvements on Melbourne Street and Grey Street; including an enhanced entrance to the Cultural Centre, new landscaping and wider footpaths

 - improved cycling connections along Melbourne Street and Grey Street